jktr/hcloud-packer-templates/README.md

 the barebones image (producing images primarily intended for additional provisioning), while also enabling fully baked system images (for rapid deployment / autoscaling).

+It is planned to transition some or all of the above NixOS workflow to use flakes instead, but this isn't implemented yet.

 ### Known Issues